What are bed bugs?

 Bed bugs live successfully inside of a variety of locations, including homes, apartment buildings, hotels, motels, office buildings, nursing homes, hospitals, schools, daycares, dormitories, shopping centers, movie theaters, and libraries.
 Bed bugs almost always initially infest sleeping areas.
 If an infestation is allowed to continue, bed bugs will move throughout the home, hiding in furniture, spaces between floors, in wall voids behind switch plates, behind wooden molding, and inside of electronics and keyboards.

 How do I get rid of bed bugs?

 To eliminate current problems with bed bugs, as well as prevent future infestations, it is best to partner with an experienced professional.
 At Bugaboo Pest Control, our professionals provide customers with the residential or commercial pest control services needed to solve your unique bed bug problem.
 To learn more about our full-service bed bug extermination services that are offered throughout New Jersey, eastern Pennsylvania, and northern Delaware, contact Bugaboo Pest Control today!

 How can I prevent bed bugs in the future?

-Bed bugs find many ways to invade your home in New Jersey and the surrounding area, so use the following tips to deter bed bugs from choosing to reside in your home:
+Bed bugs find many ways to invade your Lakewood home and the surrounding area, so use the following tips to deter bed bugs from choosing to reside in your home: